-Term CSRs - deferred STI CSRs - LTI Distribution entitlements CSRs do not entitle participants to distributions.
-However, each vested and exercised CSR entitles the participant to a distribution equivalent payment equal to the amount of the distributions per stapled security that the Board has determined to pay from the date the CSR was granted up until the date the CSR vests or such other period as specified by DBI at the time of the grant together with the amount of any franking credits attaching to dividends comprised in the relevant distributions in the relevant period (Distribution Equivalent Payment).
+Term CSRs - Deferred STI CSRs - LTI Distribution entitlements CSRs do not entitle participants to distributions.
+However, each vested and exercise CSR entitles the participant to a distribution equivalent payment equal to the amount of the distributions per stapled security that the Board has determined to pay from the date the CSR was granted up until the date the CSR vests or such other period as specified by DBI at the time of the grant together with the amount of any franking credits attaching to dividends comprised in the relevant distributions in the relevant period (Distribution Equivalent Payment).
 In November 2024, the Board approved an amendment to the LTI and STI award plans to provide that Distribution Equivalent Payments made in respect of CSRs which vest after 31 December 2025 will be adjusted by applying a gross-up factor to the component of a Distribution Equivalent Payment referable to a repayment of principal of the loan notes stapled to DBI's ordinary shares.
 This amendment was made to align the income tax outcomes of CSRs issued to executives with that of Australian resident securityholders receiving distributions from DBI.
-This adjustment is applicable to the FY-24 deferred STI award, the FY-23 and FY-24 LTI awards and all future deferred STI and LTI awards.
+This adjustment is applicable to the FY-24 deferred STI awards.
 Voting rights CSRs do not carry voting rights.
-Automatic Vested CSRs will be automatically exercised by DBI. exercise If any CSRs do not vest on testing, they will immedia Allocation methodology The number of CSRs issued is determined by dividing the value of the Deferred Component of the STI amount awarded at the end of the Performance Period by the volume weighted average price (VWAP) of stapled securities of DBI over the 10 trading days immediately following the release of DBI's annual results for the prior financial year.
+CSRs do not carry voting rights.
+Automatic exercise Vested CSRs will be automatically exercise ed by DBI.
+If any CSRs do not vest on testing, they will immediately lapse.
+Allocation methodology The number of CSRs issued is determined by dividing the value of the Deferred Component of the STI amount awarded at the end of the Performance Period by the volume weighted average price (VWAP) of stapled securities of DBI over the 10 trading days immediately following the release of DBI's annual results for the prior financial year.
 The number of CSRs issued at the start of a Performance Period is determined by dividing the value of the LTI opportunity by the VWAP of stapled securities of DBI over the 10 trading days immediately following the release of DBI's annual results for the prior financial year.
 Entitlement at vesting For each vested and automatically exercised CSR, the participant will be paid an amount equal in value to the VWAP of stapled securities traded on the ASX over the 10 trading days following the release of the annual results to the ASX following the end of the relevant performance period, plus the relevant Distribution Equivalent Payment.
-Treatment on cessation of employment Unless the Board determines otherwise: if a participant's employment is terminated for cause or a participant resigns (or gives notice of their resignation) prior to the vesting date, all their unvested CSRs will lapse; and if a participant ceases employment for any other reason prior to the vesting date, a pro rata number of their unvested CSRs (based on the period of employment during the performance period) will remain on foot and will be tested in the ordinary course.